 There also appears to be a link between inflammation and mental health disorders.
 For example, people with depression may have higher-than-average levels of pro-inflammatory chemicals called cytokines.
 This is sometimes known as a neuroimmune imbalance.

 Another way in which mushrooms may help is by modulating the immune system to reduce inflammation.
-For example, cordyceps is well-known for its antioxidant and anti-inflammatory effects.
-Therefore, it could help to reduce anxiety by restoring balance to the neuroimmune system.
+For example, cordyceps is a species of mushrooms known for their antioxidant and anti-inflammatory effects.
+Therefore, they may play a role in reducing anxiety by restoring balance to the neuroimmune system.

 What Is the Best Mushroom for Anxiety?